Bangabandhu Island

-Bangabandhu Island, also known as Putney's Island, is an island in the Bay of Bengal, 10 km south of Dublar Char, Bangladesh.
-It is a new tourist attraction.
+Bangabandhu Island, also known as Putney Island, is an island in the Bay of Bengal, 10 km south of Dublar Char, in Khulna, Bangladesh.
+It is a new tourist attraction in the Khulna District.

 Location

 Bangabandhu Island lies in the Satkhira range of Sundarbans.
 The island is located on the Bay of Bengal, 15 km from Hiran Point in Sundarbans and 20 km from Dublar Char.

 History

 The existence of the island has been detected in satellite images since 1976.
-After that the island occasionally wakes up and sinks again.
+After that the island occasionally resurfaced and sunk again.
 In 1992, while fishing in the sea, a fisherman named Malek Farazi, who was a fan of the first president of Bangladesh, Sheikh Mujibur Rahman (widely known as "Bangabandhu"), first discovered the newly awakened island with other two fishermen.
-At that time he named this uninhabited island after him and put up a signboard there with the islands' name.
+At that time, Farazi named the uninhabited island after Rahman and put up a signboard there with the island's name.

 After 2004, the size of the island gradually stabilized.
 Since then, the island has been growing steadily without sinking.
 In 2017, some researcher from the University of Dhaka went to the newly awakened island.
 They stayed there for three consecutive days and carried out various types of scientific investigations including internal soil, DCP survey and visibility analysis of the island.